| A Simple Experiment |

 the usual manner adjust the length of the strings at the bridge, so that the octaves are

 in unison with the harmonics at the middle of the strings.
 You will experience another radical improvement and now you have actually reached the goal.
 You can play anything and everything you do sounds perfect.
 There is nothing false.
 Your guitar is almost perfectly in tune with equal temperament!
-I say "almost" because one fault remains - the instrument neck should be absolutely straight along the strings.
-The straighter the neck the closer to perfect you'll get.
+I say "almost" because there is a tiny fault added by the capo.
 The result also depends on how accurate your tuner is.
 But you have come close.
 You have got a taste of how it is to play on a perfectly intonated instrument.
-Also take notice how tone improves.
+Notice how the tone improves.
 The notes will sing high up the neck even with thick, old strings on an acoustic instrument.
 The explanation is that the tone of an instrument to a very large extent depends on the resonating overtones in the strings you are not playing upon!
 The better the instrument is intonated, the easier the overtones will resonate.
 Unfortunately, as soon you remove the capo it is destroyed.
 It will sound perfect as long as you fret the strings, but the open strings will sound false.
 When you tune the open strings all other notes will be out of tune.
 Sorry! |

 4) If also the nut was intonated

-| If the faults in the nut were eliminated your instrument would
+If the faults in the nut were eliminated your instrument would tune perfectly to equal temperament, with or without the capo! |

-| After measuring the faults, I can calculate the amount of compensation in the nut and the bridge.
+After measuring the faults, I can calculate the amount of compensation in the nut and the bridge.
 I don't have to guess!
 I can work effectively and I achieve perfect results. |

 Copyright © Anders Sterner